bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/github-actions-full-doc.md

 [](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#jobsjob_idenvironment)`jobs.<job_id>.environment`
 -----------------------------------------------------------------------------------------------------------------------------------------------

 The environment that the job references.
 All environment protection rules must pass before a job referencing the environment is sent to a runner.
-For more information, see “[Using environments for deployment](https://docs.github.com/en/actions/deployment/using-environments-for-deployment).”
+For more information, see "[Using environments for deployment](https://docs.github.com/en/actions/deployment/using-environments-for-deployment).”

 You can provide the environment as only the environment `name`, or as an environment object with the `name` and `url`.
 The URL maps to `environment_url` in the deployments API.
-For more information about the deployments API, see “[Deployments](https://docs.github.com/en/rest/reference/repos#deployments).”
+For more information about the deployments API, see "[Deployments](https://docs.github.com/en/rest/reference/repos#deployments).”

 #### [](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#example-using-a-single-environment-name)Example using a single environment name